haskellcg/Company_Notes/pim_protocol_rfc4602_part_4.md

 ###### Hash Function
   The hash function is used by all routers within a domain, to map a group to one of the RPs from the matching set of group-range-to-RP mappings (this set all have the same longest mask length and same highest priority).

-  The algorrithms takes as input the group address, and the addresses of the candidate RPs from the mappings, and **gives as output one RP address to be used**.
+  The algorithms takes as input the group address, and the addresses of the candidate RPs from the mappings, and **gives as output one RP address to be used**.

   The protocol requires that **all routers hash to the same RP within a domain (except fro transients)**.
 The following hash function must be used in each router:
   * For RP addresses in the macthing group-range-to-RP mappings, compute a value: